- Selecting the functional

 - the ground-state energy per unit volume

-, - the effective mass of particle
+\Delta_\lambda=\eta_\lambda \varepsilon_F, - the effective mass of particle

-dependence of these quantities in the SLDAE functional.
-For more details see https://arxiv.org/abs/2201.07626.
+\alpha_\lambda=m/m^\star.
+The plot below shows\lambda=|ak_F|dependence of these quantities in the SLDAE functional.

-NOTE: the functional has been constructed for spin-symmetric systems,N_a=N_b
+NOTE: the functional has been constructed for spin-symmetric systems,N_a=N_b.

-m/m^\star=1
+SLDAE with m/m^\star=1

-) introduces a significant cost to the computation process.
-In many cases, it is sufficient to proceed with the functional that neglects corrections related to the effective mass (actually the effective mass is not known with high precision).
-The W-SLDA Toolkit provides a variant of the SLDAE functional where the constraint \alpha_\lambda = m/m^\star=1
+The last term of the SLDAE functional (depending on currents j) introduces a significant cost to the computation process.
+In many cases, it is sufficient to proceed with the functional that neglects corrections related to the effective mass (actually, the effective mass is not known with high precision).
+The W-SLDA Toolkit provides a variant of the SLDAE functional where the constraint \alpha_\lambda = m/m^\star=1 is imposed.
+In order to activate it, you need to use a flag (in predefines.h):

 /**